jhroemer/jhroemer.github.io/src/content/posts/wip-implementation-hierarchy.md

 - web
 - how ai works
 - heck, I would consider "knowing the programming language you're working in' to (continue to be) pretty important too..

+## Asymmetric bet

+- with all this being said I don't think it makes sense to just play it safe with everything.
+That would be rather sad even, never spending time on new and exciting stuff.
+But I think it's a great idea to be very aware that you're taking a bet with something new, and weigh your options.
+For me it should be something fun, something interesting, and something I believe in.